EmmaVeletic/Data-Analysis-Portfolio/README.md

 This repository serves as a platform to showcase my skills, share projects, and document my progress in Data Analytics / Data Science related topics.

-You can find the rest about me in mine CV in pdf.
+You can find the rest about me in mine CV in [pdf](https://github.com/EmmaVeletic/Data-Analysis-Portfolio/blob/main/Emma%20Veleti%C4%87%20CV%20-%20EPAM.pdf)

 ## Table of Contents